 Once again, Mario is pit against Bowser in order to save his constant damsel in distress, Princess Peach.
 This concept has been exhausted since even the later days of the NES, and is in my opinion, one of the most beaten dead horses in video game history; if not, the most.
 These days, it can be automatically assumed that people don’t play Super Mario Bros for the plot, with the exception of a few standout games, like most games in the Super Mario RPG series for example.

 Originality – 4/10

-Overall, despite it s many different faults, New Mario Bros 2 may be one of the worst entries in the series in my opinion, but that isn’t to say it’s a terrible game; just a very unoriginal and repetitious one.
-Nintendo have gone on to make a few more varied and unique games in the series, but this isn’t one of their most standout efforts, unfortunately.
+Overall, despite its many different faults, New Mario Bros 2 may be one of the worst entries in the series in my opinion, but that isn’t to say it’s a terrible game; just a very unoriginal and repetitious one.
+Nintendo has gone on to make a few more varied and unique games in the series, but this isn’t one of their most standout efforts, unfortunately.